 If you are using the development branch of the templates, run

-Your application should now be running and contain the open ports:
+Your application should now be running and listening on the following ports:

 Now listening on: https://localhost:5001 Now listening on: http://localhost:5000 Application started.
 Press Ctrl+C to shut down.

-Open a browser on https://localhost:5001, it should display the setup screen.
+Open a browser and navigate to https://localhost:5001 to display the setup screen.

-Fill the form and select the Blog recipe and SQLite for the database.
+Complete the setup form and select the Blog recipe and SQLite for the database.